 Rokko Island Community and our School

 The school is located on Rokko Island, an urban zone developed by Kobe city with an international atmosphere.
 The planned nature of the island gives it an open and natural feeling with many pedestrian areas and low traffic volume.
 The streets are wide and safe for children to walk to school and to access public transport.
 The school is located in a residential area, close to cultural facilities such as the Kobe City Koiso Memorial Museum of Art, Kobe Fashion Museum, and Kobe Artists Museum.
-The student body reflects the culturally diverse make-up of the community with 17 nationalities being represented at the school.
+The student body reflects the culturally diverse make-up of the community with currently 19 nationalities being represented at the school.

 Our Eco friendly School